runemadsen/Shanghai-Project-Template/README.md

 # HTML Template

-Follow the steps below to use this template to build a visual narrative.
+Follow the steps below to customize the HTML template in this repository.
+[This link](http://assets.runemadsen.com/shanghai/index.html) shows an online version of the template.

 1. Click the green "Clone or Download" button, and then "Download ZIP".
 1. Unzip the downloaded file and open the `index.html` file in a text editor